MENU

 Students in the astrobiology major typically join a research group early in their study at Florida Tech and get experience in hands-on, high-caliber research alongside faculty and graduate students.

-Our faculty research to detect exoplanets and categorize their properties, predict the habitability of planets and moons and develop probes to explore ocean worlds and other astrobiological targets.
+Our faculty research to detect exoplanets and categorize their properties, predict the habitability of planets and moons and design life-detection missions to targets in the solar system and beyond.

 They explore the origins and indications of life through numerical models of early Earth and Earth-like planets and the biosignatures and technosignatures that can help us to detect life.

-With human space exploration in mind, they research ways to ensure food security and ecosystem viability through in-situ resource utilization.
+With human space exploration in mind, they research ways to ensure food security and ecosystem viability through in-situ resource utilization—for example, studying the agricultural viability of Martian regolith.

 Learn more about Astrobiology at Florida Tech on the website.